-The company's key economic, environmental and social sustainability risks are outlined on pages 30 to 31 of the directors' report in the Annual Report 2023 and in the company's ESG Report available on Starpharma's website at www.starpharma.com/corporate_governance.
+The company's key economic, environmental and social sustainability risks are outlined on pages 26 to 27 of the directors' report in the Annual Report 2024.

-In addition to the risk assessment and management strategies outlined in section 7.2 of this Corporate Governance Statement and set out under "Risk Management" on pages 30 to 31 of the directors' report in the Annual Report 2023, the company utilises a number of risk mitigation strategies including employing qualified staff and consultants, external advisors, maintaining a portfolio/pipeline of products and applications, and holding insurance in a number of areas.
+In addition to the risk assessment and management strategies outlined in section 7.2 of this Corporate Governance Statement and set out under "Risk Management" on pages 26 to 27 of the directors' report in the Annual Report 2024, the company utilises a number of risk mitigation strategies including employing qualified staff and consultants, external advisors, maintaining a portfolio/pipeline of products and applications, and holding insurance in a number of areas.